haohcraft/haohcraft.github.io/pages/2016-05-17-decorator-pattern-in-react-redux/index.md

 date: 1463487495318
 layout: post
 path: "/decorator-pattern-in-react-app/"
+intro: "Some experimental way to compose nested view"
 ---

 I have been using React/Redux in production since last November-ish.
 Since then, our codebase has been evolving quite a lot and we are still doing experiments in order to well structure and resuse our code.
 Here are some *opinionated* experimental abstractions to fullfill that purpose.